thtrieu/darkflow/README.md

 pottedplant
 ```

 And that's it. `darkflow` will take care of the rest.
+You can also set darkflow to load from a custom labels file with the `--labels` flag (i.e. `--labels myOtherLabelsFile.txt`).
+This can be helpful when working with multiple models with different sets of output labels.
+When this flag is not set, darkflow will load from `labels.txt` by default (unless you are using one of the recognized `.cfg` files designed for the COCO or VOC dataset - then the labels file will be ignored and the COCO or VOC labels will be loaded).

 ## Design the net